 The ‘English Access Microscholarship Program (Access Program)’ is implemented by Nepal English Language Teachers’ Association (NELTA) and sponsored by U.S. Embassy/the US Department of State.
-It provides a foundation of English language skills and leadership skills to bright 13 to 16 year-olds from economically disadvantaged backgrounds through two-year of after-school instruction and intensive sessions.
+It provides a foundation of English language skills and leadership skills to talented 13 to 16 year-olds from economically disadvantaged backgrounds through two-year of after-school instruction and intensive sessions.
 Access students also gain an appreciation for U.S. culture and democratic values through enhancement activities.
 A greater sensitivity to cultural differences, coupled with the acquired English language skills, will enable the participants to take advantage of opportunities that were previously unavailable to them.
 The 400-hour, two-year program consists of 36 weeks per year, in addition to a 40 hour Youth Leadership Development Summer Camp.
 The students will also be introduced to U.S. education system, particularly the materials that U.S. children learn in their schools.
 Since the program includes the students from disadvantaged ethnic minorities, they are given ample opportunities to interact in English on the issues of ethnic tolerance, individual freedom, human rights, gender equity and participate in events organized to promote and develop sensitivity on such issues.

 The maximum number of students in each classroom is 20.
 The curriculum, based on a ‘needs assessment’ that was administered in the beginning of the program, was exclusively designed for the Access students.
 NELTA verified that the selected students were from economically disadvantaged households by visiting their homes, speaking to their school principals, teachers and neighbors, and conducting in-person interviews with family members.